Badgerati/Pode/docs/Tutorials/Logging/Types/Errors.md

 ## Raw Error

-The raw Error hashtable that will be supplied to any Custom logging methods will look as follows:
+The raw log item that the Error log Type will supply to any Custom logging Methods will look as follows:

 ```powershell
 @{